open-component-model/ocm-spec/doc/04-extensions/04-algorithms/README.md

 # Artifact Normalization Types
 The following algorithms are defined:

-- `NO-DIGEST`: Blob content is ignored for the signing process.
+- `EXCLUDE-FROM-SIGNATURE`: Blob content is ignored for the signing process.

   This is a possibility for referencing volatile artifact content.